josiahkila/josiahkila.github.io/essays/uiFrameworks.md

+---
 layout: essay
 type: essay
 title: "The Unsung Heroes of Modern Web Development: The Case for UI Frameworks"

-## All dates must be YYYY-MM-DD format!
 date: 2023-10-04
 published: true
 labels:

-Software Engineering
+  - Software Engineering
-UI Frameworks
+  - UI Frameworks
-Bootstrap 5
+  - Bootstrap 5
-Semantic UI
+  - Semantic UI
+---
 <img width="300px" class="rounded float-start pe-4" src="../img/uiFrameworks/frothfooleryrecreation1.PNG">
 <div style="clear: both;"></div>

-The Unsung Heroes of Modern Web Development: The Case for UI Frameworks Web development has come a long way from the days of basic HTML and CSS files.
+## The Unsung Heroes of Modern Web Development: The Case for UI Frameworks

+Web development has come a long way from the days of basic HTML and CSS files.
 Today, it's an intricate field, complete with a multitude of tools, languages, and methodologies.
 Among these modern advances are UI frameworks such as Bootstrap 5 and Semantic UI, which offer a host of pre-designed elements and components.
 While some might argue that these frameworks add unnecessary complexity, the benefits they bring to the table can make the learning curve well worth it.

 Initially, these UI frameworks may feel like a dense forest of classes and components.
 The task of understanding their inner workings can seem daunting.
 However, upon acclimating to their structure, these frameworks begin to resemble a helpful guide, leading you through the often convoluted journey of front-end development.